ZupIT/beagle-docs/content/en/docs/Resources/Customization/Beagle for Web/Loading components and error treatment.md

 ## Loading Component

-Beagle's library already has by pattern a component that it is called when a screen loads.
-If necessary, you are able to change it to a customized one, according your application's needs.
+Beagle's library already has by default a component called when a screen loads.
+If necessary, you are able to change it to a customized one, according to your application's needs.

 To create a loading component, follow the steps below: